pablo-abc/pablo.berganza.dev-sapper/README.md

 * Install all dependencies with `yarn`
 * Start the dev server with `yarn dev`
 * Generate a static build with `yarn export`

+# License

+The content of the site is owned by me and cannot be copied as your own.
+(Of course you can link to it).

+The site's code itself has a license of GPL-3.0 since I would like people to share their modifications to it (and also encourage you to be original on your site).

+Code snippets shown in my posts can be considered MIT.